tobiasgrosser/imap-snooze/README.md

 imap-snooze.py --user fastmailusername --password application-password

-** Warning: only use on machines which you own.
-Other users on shared machines can often access the command line arguments and can consequently steal your password **
+**Warning: only use on machines which you own.
+Other users on shared machines can often access the command line arguments and can consequently steal your password.**

-** Warning: this is beta software.
+**Warning: this is beta software.
 I use it myself, but this is an early prototype, which may have serious bugs.**